Hi. Boyce here.

 Info on book 2

-Join my email team so that I can notify you when book 2 is ready:
+If you haven’t already, join my email team so that I can notify you when book 2 is done:

 A special thanks to my Patrons

 My patrons deserve internet confetti and all the brownies in the world.
 I couldn’t do this without you.
 (And thank you to my 🛡️Founding Patrons, who’ve been with me since the beginning!)